 Book Summary: Phyllis Root does an impeccable job with word choice in this delightful story by using onomatopoeia.
 Two kids, Junie and Jakie, ask their Poppa to go to the lake for the day but Poppa knows that their car is so old, he is afraid that it won't survive the trip.
 Before getting very far at all, they start to have problems with the car.
 The children come up with quick solutions; such as using a beach ball for a flat tire.
 Root uses creative word choices to describe the sounds, bumps, and adventures along the way that keeps her readers reading it all the way to the end.

-About the Author, Phyllis Root
+About the Author, Phyllis Root:

 "I was born in Fort Wayne, Indiana, on Valentine's Day, 1949 and grew up among green grass, gardens, trees, open fields, and books, books, books.
 My father says he remembers me reading in my high chair.
 I used to make up stories in bed at night when I couldn't sleep and my parents had caught me with my book and flashlight.
 I did not start writing books until I was thirty, when I took a class that taught me all those tools of writing I had never encountered before, tools like character, setting, plot, tension, dialogue, and so on.
 I have published thirty books.
 I am currently teaching in the MFA Writing for Children program of Hamline University."